one-commercial-partner/OCPScale/docs/Azure/BootCamps/WVD/Prepare/Prepare-Lab03-Configuring-Azure-AD-Connect-with-AD-DS.md

    > *Tip:* This account will be important in future tasks.
 Make a note of the username and password you create.

-6. In Active Directory Users and Computers, right-click on the `WVD Administrator` account object and select **Add to a group**.
+6. In Active Directory Users and Computers, select and then right-click on the `WVD Administrator` account object and select **Add to a group**.

 7. On the Select Groups dialog window, type **Enterprise Admins**, click **Check Names**, and then click **OK**.
 Click **OK** once the operation is completed successfully.